roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/configure-your-gateway.md

   caption="Gateway MQTT Bridge Parameters"
 />

-4. Lastly, register your Gateway to Chirpstack if you have not done so.
-You can follow the steps undergone in the Packet Forwarder Set-up section of the [Configuring your Gateway](configure-your-gateway.html#packet-forwarder-set-up) section.
+4. Lastly you need to add the Gateway in ChirpStack if you haven’t already done so (for example if you used it with the Packet Forwarder before).
+This is done the same way as it was in this [section](configure-your-gateway.html)